vitoralbano/careercup/README.md

 # careercup
-Some solution ideas to Career Cup (careercup.com) questions.
+Some solution ideas of interview questions listed at Career Cup (careercup.com).